The (extended) dynamical mean field theory combined with the two-particle irreducible functional renormalization-group approach as a tool to study strongly-correlated systems: Abstract

 \section{Abstract}

-We suggest a new approach for treatment of local and non-local interactions in correlated electronic systems, which is based on the combination of the (extended) dynamical mean-field theory ((E)DMFT) and the two-particle irreducible functional renormaliztion-group (2PI-fRG) method.
-The considering approach uses self-energy and the two-particle irreducible vertices, obtained from (E)DMFT, as an input of 2PI-fRG approach.
-Using 2PI vertices may improve the applicability of various truncations and fulfilling conservation laws in comparison with one-particle irreducible approaches.
-In case of purely local interaction in a certain "ladder" truncation of the DMFT+2PI-fRG equations, the obtained equation for the self-energy has a similar, although not identical, structure to that in the ladder dynamic vertex approximation (D$\Gamma $A).
-For the non-local interactions, in a simplest truncation we reproduce the results for the two-particle vertices/susceptibilities in the ladder approximation of the dual boson approach, but obtain different equation for the self-energy with a correct treatment of the one-particel reducible vertices of higher orders.
-The proposed scheme is rather general and can be applied to study various phenomena in strongly-correlated electronic systems, e.g. as a tool describing ab initio screening of the Coulomb interaction in strongly correlated systems.
+We propose new approach for treatment of local and non-local interactions in correlated electronic systems, which uses self-energy and the two-particle irreducible vertices, obtained from (extended) dynamical mean-field theory, as an input of two-particle irreducible functional renormalization-group (2PI-fRG) approach.
+Using 2PI-fRG approach allows us to treat both, local and non-local interactions.
+In case of purely local interaction the corresponding equations have similar (although not identical) structure to the earlier developed DMF$^2$RG approach.
+In a simplest truncation, neglecting scale-dependence of the two-particle irreducible vertices, we reproduce the results for the two-particle vertices/susceptibilities in the ladder approximation of the dual boson or D$\Gamma$A approach; in more sophisticated truncations the method allows us to consider non-local corrections to the self-energy, as well as the interplay of charge- and spin correlations.
+The proposed scheme is tested on the two-dimensional standard and extended $U$-$V$ half-filled Hubbard models.
+For the standard Hubbard model we obtain non-local self-energy, which is in agreement with numerical studies; for the extended Hubbard model we obtain the boundary of charge instability, which agrees well with the results of the dual boson (DB) approach.
+We also find that the effect of spin correlations on electron interaction in the charge channel, not considered previously in the DB approach, only slightly reduces critical next-nearest-neighbor interaction of charge instability of the extended Hubbard model at the considered finite small temperature, yielding better agreement with dynamic cluster approximation.
+The considered method is rather general and can be applied to study various phenomena in strongly-correlated electronic systems.